tobyperrett/tobyperrett.github.io/index.md

 ## Latest News
-New paper and code released: [Temporal-Relational CrossTransformers for Few-Shot Action Recognition](https://arxiv.org/abs/2101.06184v1) [(GitHub)](https://github.com/tobyperrett/trx).
+Paper accepted at CVPR 2021: [Temporal-Relational CrossTransformers for Few-Shot Action Recognition](https://arxiv.org/abs/2101.06184v1) [(GitHub)](https://github.com/tobyperrett/trx).

 ## About
 I'm a postdoctoral researcher in the SPHERE group at the University of Bristol, UK.
 I work with Alessandro Masullo, Tilo Burghardt, Dima Damen and Majid Mirmehdi.
 I'm interested in action recognition from videos, particulary few-shot and multi-domain settings.